Therapist Or Psychologist?

 Divorce counselors

 Another professional one may talk to is a divorce counselor.
-Licensed mental health professionals specializing in divorce counseling can offer these divorcing couples advice and support, helping these couples navigate the challenges of separation and divorce.
+Licensed mental health professionals and therapists specializing in divorce counseling can offer these divorcing couples advice and support, helping these couples navigate the challenges of separation and divorce.

 Divorce counselors may use a collaborative process.
 The collaborative process is a divorce method that involves working as a team to reach an agreement.
 Settling assets and discussing custody in court can be expensive and emotionally exhausting.
 This process is designed to help the divorcing couples reach an amicable agreement and find clarity.